NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

   volume_backend_name = lvmdriver-1

-So how we can understand all values in dynamic section, this problem is solved by definning plugin for each project that are using dynamic section like this [2]_.
+So how can we understand all values in dynamic section?
+A new feature in oslo.config should be developed that support each project define dynamic sections in the same way.
+After that, we can read values of dymanic sections like the way that we are trying to do with Cinder dymanic section[2]_.

 Problem 2: How to map/convert old values into new configuration file?
 ---------------------------------------------------------------------